What trends are there in the literature? Literary directions (theoretical material)

 denial of the classical artistic heritage;

-the declared divergence from the theory and practice of realism;
+a declared discrepancy with the theory and practice of realism;

-orientation to an individual, not a social person;
+focus on the individual, not the social person;

-increased attention to the spiritual, and not the social sphere of human life;
+increased attention to the spiritual rather than the social sphere of human life;

-The major currents of modernism were Impressionism, Symbolism and Art Nouveau.
-Impressionism sought to capture the moment in the form in which the author saw or felt it.
-In this author's perception, the past, present and future can be intertwined, the impression that some object or phenomenon has on the author is important, and not this object itself.
+The largest movements of modernism were impressionism, symbolism and art nouveau.
+Impressionism sought to capture a moment as the author saw or felt it.
+In this author's perception, the past, present and future can be intertwined; what is important is the impression that an object or phenomenon has on the author, and not this object itself.

-Symbolists tried to find a secret meaning in everything that happened, endowed familiar images and words with mystical meaning.
-Art Nouveau promoted the rejection of regular geometric shapes and straight lines in favor of smooth and curved lines.
-Art Nouveau manifested itself especially brightly in architecture and applied art.
+Symbolists tried to find a secret meaning in everything that happened, endowing familiar images and words with mystical meaning.
+The Art Nouveau style promoted the rejection of regular geometric shapes and straight lines in favor of smooth and curved lines.
+Art Nouveau manifested itself especially clearly in architecture and applied arts.

-In the 80s.
-19th century a new trend of modernism was born - decadence.
-In the art of decadence, a person is placed in unbearable circumstances, he is broken, doomed, has lost his taste for life.
+In the 80s 19th century a new trend of modernism - decadence - was born.
+In the art of decadence, a person is placed in unbearable circumstances, he is broken, doomed, and has lost his taste for life.

 The main features of decadence: